METRO MAKES ME SAD

 I'm sure that if more people PAYED for the metro EVERYTIME they used it (as opposed to sporadically or never) I'm sure that it'd be easier for them to operate round the clock.
 Why do you think the fee went up?
 So those of us who pay daily cover the thousands who don't.
 The point is, the honor system obviously doesn't work.
 I'm sure you already pay the $1.50, but maybe try to convince everyone else to pay the $1.50 (just a lil less then a Tecate) as well.

-comment by bentstrider
+responding to a comment by bentstrider

 08.16.10 - 8:50 am